nominal-systems/dmi/docs/configuration/users.md

 ---

-Learn how organizations and practices provider logical groupings for you clinics in [Organizations & Practices](/docs/dmi/organizations-and-practices)
+Learn how organizations and practices provider logical groupings for your clinics in [Organizations & Practices](/docs/dmi/organizations-and-practices).